YellowBoyYams/Game-Off-Game/README.md

 ### Summary

-As you can tell from the check list it appears that I have not got much done, but please keep in mind this is the first update, it is a school night and it is currently 10:30pm and I need some sleep.
+As you can tell from the check list it appears that I have not got much done, but please keep in mind this is the first update.
 I hope you enjoy this game(barely any).
 Please report any bugs you find in the issues tab.